yohann0412/newRepo/PRODUCTION_README.md

-# 🏢 Bland AI Voice Service
+# 🏢 Bland AI Voice Service - Production Guide

 A production-ready Python service for automating venue inquiries using Bland AI's voice agents.
 Designed for backend integration with support for multiple concurrent calls.